 - Animals (except service animals and animals confined to a carry-on, lap-size container).

 - Car batteries.

-No weapons of any kind are allowed on Mountain Line vehicles or property.
+No unlawful weapons are allowed on Mountain Line vehicles or property.

 Anyone who fails to comply with the above may be asked to leave the bus or facility and may be prosecuted to the full extent of the law.

 All Mountain Line buses can carry up to three bicycles on racks.
 Bicyclists will be served on a first-come, first-served basis.
 Bike stations are located at the Transfer Center and various other locations.
 They include a repair station with tools and an air pump.

 Mountain Line does not provide service on the following holidays: New Year’s Day, Independence Day, Thanksgiving Day and Christmas Day.
 During all other federally-observed holidays, Mountain Line will operate on a Sunday schedule.

 When road conditions are affected by severe weather, some or all routes and schedules may change.
 In extreme conditions, check our website at mountainline.com for updates.